-The second statements contained interimate forward-booking statements within the meaning of applicable securities laws and regulations, centerally, these statements can be identified by the use of words such as "aim," "anticipate," "believe," "can," "could," "could," "estimate," "expect," "feel," "forecast," "intend," "may," "plan," "potential," "project," "should," "will," "would" and similar expressions intended to identify forward-looking statements, all forward/looking statements contain these identifying words.
+ertain statements contained herein are "forward-looking statements" within the meaning of applicable securities laws and regulations.
+Generally, these statelents can be identified by the use of words such as "aim," "anticipate," "believe," "can," "continue," "could," "estimate," "expect," "feel," "forecast," "intend," "may," lan," "potential," "project," "should," "will," "would" and similar expressions intended to identify forward-looking statements, although not all forward0looking atements contain these identifying words.
 These statements are based upon information available to Stagwell Inc. (the "Company") as of the date hereof, and the Company's actual results or performance could differ materially from the performance or results stated or implied by such forward-looking statements due to risks and uncertainties associated with its business.
-These risks and uncertainties include, but are not limited to, the risks detailed in the Company's filings with the Securities and Exchange Commission, including the "Risk Factors" section of its Annual Report on Form 10-K for the year ended December 31, 2021.
-We assume no obligation to update any of these forward-looking statements, except as may be required by law.
+These risks and uncertainties include, but are not limited to, the risks detailed in the Company's filings the the Securities and Exchange Commission, including the "Risk Factors" section of its Annual Report on Form 10-K for the year ended December 31, 2021.
+We sume no obligation to update any of these forward-looking statements, except as may be required by law.